 Janssen earned his B.A. from U.C.L.A with a double major in International Development Studies and Latin American Studies.
 He has been teaching in the Long Beach Unified School District for the past 8 years.
 He has taught in different classroom settings from K to 12 and has experience teaching students with special needs.
 He also coaches the Basketball, Soccer, and Track and Field teams at his middle school.
 Janssen is able to motivate his students to achieve their academic goals.
 He also has provided tutoring in Algebra, History, Spanish, and English.

-Katherine has earned an AA Degree in Communications at El Camino College in Torrance, CA and is currently preparing to become a court certified Spanish Interpreter.
+Katherine has earned an AA Degree in Communications at El Camino College in Torrance, CA and is a court certified Spanish Interpreter.
 Katherine has more than 20 years of tutoring experience in both, Spanish and English, and is well-versed in reading, writing and comprehension.
 Her skill set also includes speech preparing and presentation, along with the providing of organization tips and test-taking skills that will automatically set students up for success.

 Kip received her Bachelor’s degree in Science from Penn State University.
 She has a CA credential in high school Biology, taught in the South Bay for 6 years and has private tutored for 10 years.
 Her specialities are Math and Science: specifically Algebra, and Geometry, all levels of Biology, Basic and Honors Chemistry, Environmental Science, Earth Science.
 She loves teaching one-on-one to clarify areas of difficulty into useful, understandable concepts and her specialty is creating unique lesson plans.
 Kip has lived in Hermosa and Redondo for 35 years and is originally a Phillie girl.
 She is also a amateur watercolorist.